-Mona hosts two hotly anticipated festivals each year.
+Mona hosts two hotly anticipated festivals across the state each year.
 In January, MONA FOMA unleashes an eclectic mix of music and art.
-And in June, the Dark MOFO winter festival delves into centuries-old winter solstice rituals and celebrates the dark through art, music, food, film, light and noise.
+And in June, the Dark Mofo winter festival delves into centuries-old winter solstice rituals and celebrates the dark through art, music, food, film, light and noise.

 Where: Berriedale, a 15-minute drive or a 30-minute fast ferry ride up the river, departing from Hobart's Brooke St Pier.